Women may mount stronger Covid-19 immune response

 According to the authors, this could imply that men and women need different treatments.

-For men, for example "we should be enhancing their T cell responses with vaccines" Iwasaki said, while women could be given treatment to dampen the cytokine response.
+For men, for example "we should be enhancing their T cell responses with vaccines", Dr Iwasaki said, while women could be given treatment to dampen the cytokine response.

 But the study has limitations.